My main photographic interests relate to people and intercultural matters, seen through my personal perspective (see My goal).

 Typically autodidact, I learned photography techniques and exercised them as often as possible beside my main activity.
 My robust intercultural know-how, a few workshops, abundant online readings, and regular shooting practice, constitute my main sources of creative and technical improvements.

-To me, photography is foremost a matter of vision, inspiration and social interaction, rather than the product of complex photographic techniques.
+To me, photography is foremost a matter of vision, inspiration, social interaction and decisive moment, rather than the product of complex photographic techniques.

 Before shooting, I pay a particular attention to light and composition.
 I can wait long until the missing element fits in, or the unwanted elements leave from, the scene.
 I also proactively prepare a given situation, if needed.
 For instance, I often spend time in facilitating the enabling environment for a good street photograph or portrait.